Hello, my name is Bartek Jagniątkowski

 I poke holes in products looking for problems, trying to find the best solutions and ways to fix them.

 First things first

-With over 25 years of experience, working with many companies and across various mediums — video, print, and interactive — I finally became an evangelist of common sense.
-Along all those years it became apparent to me most problems with projects stem from communication being the missing ingredient in many instances.
-And this became the problem I try to focus on, not only in professional work, but also in my private life.
+With over 25 years of experience, working with many companies and across various mediums, I became an evangelist of common sense.
+During all those years it became apparent to me that most of the problems with projects stem from not asking the right questions.
+This became the main problem I try to focus on, not only in professional work but also in my private life.

 I usually work with digital products — I design and audit applications and systems, help manage teams, backlogs, and roadmaps.
 I build user flows, write epics, find new features and ways to expand the product.
 I look for pain points and ways to ease them.